p0t4t0sandwich/TaterLib/README.md

 - Sponge is not available on pre 1.8 or on 1.14
 - 1.11 and 1.10 only have Sponge support
 - No Fabric on 1.13 or 1.11 and below (yet)
-- Bukkit is the only supported platform below 1.12 at this time
+- Bukkit/Bungee/Velocity are the only supported platforms below 1.10 at this time

 | Server type     | Versions      | Jar Name                        |
 |-----------------|---------------|---------------------------------|